ms-codess/AskQuoraRAG/README.md

 # 🧠 Quora-RAG: Context-Aware Q&A Assistant

 **Quora-RAG** is a lightweight **Retrieval-Augmented Generation (RAG)** app that answers questions using real Quora-style Q&A data.
-It retrieves relevant pairs from the [toughdata/quora-question-answer-dataset](https://huggingface.co/datasets/toughdata/quora-question-answer-dataset) and generates concise, grounded answers using an LLM — just like how Poe blends retrieval and generation.
+It retrieves relevant pairs from the [toughdata/quora-question-answer-dataset](https://huggingface.co/datasets/toughdata/quora-question-answer-dataset) and generates concise, grounded answers using an LLM.

 ---